Zelensky defies Trump, warning: Hands off my nuclear power stations

 But he added: “The issue with property we definitely did not discuss with Mr Trump.”

-Addressing EU leaders virtually from Norway, the Ukrainian leader said Russia’s president, Vladimir Putin, should stop “unnecessary demands” while warning that nothing had changed after Russia attacked his country’s energy infrastructure on Wednesday despite Mr Putin’s pledging to halt such strikes.
+Addressing EU leaders virtually from Norway, the Ukrainian leader said Russia’s president, Vladimir Putin, should stop “unnecessary demands” while warning that nothing had changed after Russia attacked his country’s energy infrastructure on Wednesday, despite Mr Putin’s pledge to halt such strikes.

 Top military officers from countries across Europe and beyond met on Thursday to flesh out plans for an international peacekeeping force for Ukraine as details of a partial ceasefire are worked out.